skip to content

 Cognitive development is how children think, explore and problem solve.
 As they develop understanding, skills, figure things out and evolve their character, they learn to think about and understand the world around them.

-Speech and language support your child’s ability to communicate, express and understand the world from their feelings to problem-solving and everything in between.
+Speech and language support your child’s ability to communicate, express and understand the world around them.
 It’s how we as human beings, express ourselves and it’s an important and fundamental part of development.

 As parents, we want what’s best for our children.
-And one of the best things that we can do is aid their development with the benefits and exciting experiences of messy play.
-Some of the ways we can promote messy play involve creating as many opportunities for messy play as possible, encouraging our kids to get outdoors more often and cultivating a family environment where kids know that it’s okay to get their clothes dirty.
+One of the best things that we can do is to aid their development with the benefits and exciting experiences of messy play.
+Encourage your kids to get outdoors more often and cultivate a family environment where kids know that it’s okay to get their clothes dirty.

-Here are some tools for messy play you can find at home to keep in your arsenal which are perfect for filling sensory bins or just to encourage your kids to explore.
+Here are some tools for messy play activities that you can find at home which are perfect for filling sensory bins or just to encourage your kids to explore.
 Create textural landscapes, build wonderlands together or invent an outdoor game with these tools and your imagination.

-• Shaving cream - use it to create exciting textures, or as the perfect topping for mud pies, the options are endless.
+• Use it to create exciting textures, or as the perfect topping for mud pies, the options are endless.

-• Jelly- jelly seems to have a life of its own, it can be used to float interesting objects or can be set to different consistencies for some textural variety – opt for thin and slimy or thick and wobbly.
-Use jelly to create a landscape of edible wonders or squish it up as a great filler in a sensory bin
+• Jelly seems to have a life of its own, it can be used to float interesting objects or can be set to different consistencies for some textural variety – opt for thin and slimy or thick and wobbly.
+Use jelly to create a landscape of edible wonders or squish it up as a great filler in a sensory bin.

-• Pom poms or cotton balls - brightly coloured, different sizes and for all manner of arts and crafts, when it comes to pom poms and cotton balls the more, the merrier.
+• Brightly coloured, different sizes and for all manner of arts and crafts, when it comes to pom poms and cotton balls the more, the merrier.

-• Coloured salt - salt can be tinted blue and transformed into an ocean or tinted red and made into lava, not to mention it comes in differing sizes from fine and flaked to coarse and even rock perfect for any number of sensory experiences.
+• Salt can be tinted blue and transformed into an ocean or tinted red and made into lava, not to mention it comes in differing sizes from fine and flaked to coarse and even rock perfect for any number of sensory experiences.

-• Washable paint - paint paving stones, floors and walls only to reset the space with the wipe of a cloth.
+• Paint paving stones, floors and walls only to reset the space with the wipe of a cloth.

 Other great fillers for sensory bins or for games and crafts include: